Data Security

 0 minute read

-Retrieving your bitlocker recovery key: a guide
+Find your windows bitlocker recovery key: The complete guide

-According to the official Microsoft definition, your BitLocker recovery key is a unique 48-digit numerical password that can be used to unlock your system if BitLocker is otherwise unable to confirm for certain that the attempt to access the system drive is authorized.
+According to the official Microsoft definition, your recovery key is a unique 48-digit numerical password that can be used to unlock your system if BitLocker is otherwise unable to confirm for certain that the attempt to access the system drive is authorized.

 In other words, it is a password.
 A long and somewhat complicated password that you will not want to try and commit to memory.
 This recovery key is issued at the time of BitLocker installation in the event that the user forgets or misplaces their password and loses access to their hard drive.